 The only drawback is that the cards need to have a US billing address.

-- Amazon Payment charges per transaction and separately applies a domestic processing fee plus authorisation fee
+- Amazon Payment charges per transaction and separately applies a domestic processing fee plus authorization fee

 Know more about Amazon Pay here.